smonsays/git-workshop/slides/git_simon-schug_20190426.md

 > Both offer many additional features like permission management, issue tracking, pull requests...

 <aside class="notes">
-Version control comes into its own when we collaborating with others
+Version control comes into its own when we collaborate with others
 </aside>

 ## Setting up GitHub